MuYunyun/create-react-doc/README.md

 create-react-doc
 ---

-* Fast static site generator for React.
+* Markdown site generator for React.
-* You only just write **Markdown**.
+* You only just write **Markdown** out of the box.
-* Files is just Menu.
-* Integration with some GitHub features.
-* Custom Config Theme.
+* Generate menu autoly based files directory.
+* Configuration customly.

 ## Use Case